 At this moment, it seems that all Aggron’s moves are easily handled by its counters.
 We recommend taking the potential damage output into consideration, as Aggron’s attacks really hurt.

 - Thunder Electric

-Aggron will be one of the two best Steel counters in the game against Gardevoir’s fairy typing.
-The other good steel type is Metagross.
+Aggron is one of the better Steel counters in the game against Gardevoir’s fairy typing.
+The other good steel types are Metagross, Scizor, and Heatran.
 Aggron’s steel type moveset is Iron Tail and Heavy Slam.

 Being steel and rock type, Aggron resists Normal, Ice, Poison, Flying, Psychic, Bug, Rock, Dragon and Fairy type attacks.
-Weaker defender due to fighting and ground weaknesses.
+Aggron is a weak defender due to fighting and ground weaknesses.
 Machamp and other fighting types leading the gym attacking meta-game and Groudon now available as the best ground type.